Hurt in a Car Accident or

 Brooksville, FL Tailgating Crash

-Tailgating, or following too closely, is a traffic violation that most commonly falls under the category of reckless driving in Florida.
+Tailgating driving, or following too closely, is a traffic violation that most commonly falls under the category of reckless driving in Florida.
 Florida Statute 316.0895 defines the law pertaining to following too closely.
-Tailgating is usually listed as the cause of an accident, which can definitely prove useful when determining fault and liability for insurance purposes.
+Tailgating is typically cited as a cause of accidents, which can be very helpful when assessing fault and liability for insurance reasons.

-Determining a good amount of space between your vehicle and the one in front of you can be hard to do as a driver.
-The rules are subjective and can vary depending on the speed limit, weather conditions and even the condition of the road.
-When an accident is the result of tailgating, this is often believed to be a sign of aggressive driving, but could also be a sign of distracted driving.
+Judging the right distance between your car and the one ahead can be tricky.
+The rules vary based on speed, weather, and road conditions.
+Tailgating often causes accidents and signals aggressive or distracted driving.
 The AAA Foundation for Traffic Safety conducted a study that found texting while driving makes you seven times more likely to rear-end the car in front of you.

 Is the Tailing Driver Always Responsible for a Rear-End Collision?

 The tailing driver is actually not always at fault when it comes to causing a rear-end crash.
-While the presumption is that a rear-end crash is always the fault of the driver who rear ended the car in front of them, the following scenarios could lead to blame lying with the driver who got rear ended:
+While many assume that the driver who rear-ends another car is always at fault, certain scenarios can shift the blame to the driver who got rear-ended.
+These include:

 - A driver stopping too quickly to try and execute a turn